dburger/algorithms/first-last-position-sorted-array/README.md

 ## Hints

-1. Brute force can easily be done a couple of different ways and is O(n).
+1. Brute force can easily be done a couple of different ways but is O(n).
 1. Binary searching to the target and then expanding from there is also easy, however, expanding from target makes this also O(n).
 1. Could binary search be adjusted to be able to return leftmost and rightmost?